-During this reporting year, the JSC acknowledged that race and ethnic disparities (R/ED) was a larger conversation than what one workgroup can do.
+During this reporting year, the JSC acknowledged that racial and ethnic disparities (R/ED) was a larger conversation than what one workgroup can do.
 Within the JSC and the Commission, these topics need to be a part of every conversation surrounding juvenile justice.
 The R/ED workgroup will reconvene if there are specific issues to be addressed but have not met on a regular basis this year because of how intertwined conversations is with other issues.
-Future work related to R/ED includes completing a SWOT analysis to determine what opportunities can be found to make real impact on disproportionality within Nebraska's youth systems.
+Future work related to R/ED includes completing a Strengths, Weaknesses, Opportunities, Threats (SWOT) analysis to determine what opportunities can be found to make real impact on disproportionality within Nebraska's youth systems.